KingdomStudiosIO/docs/how-defi-kingdoms-works/the-gardens.md

 ![Gathering the fruits of his labors.](https://dfk-hv.b-cdn.net/website-media/images/gardener.gif)

 Our visualization on liquidity pool mining is unique and fresh.
 We’re building an epic world and gardens in which to represent token pairs and liquidity pool mining.
 Within each garden (i.e. LP pairing), you will be able to see your portion of the total share within the plot represented by your owned plants.
-The gardener busies himself with tending to your plants \(this represents the countdown timer between blocks mined\) and once harvested, the gardener deposits your yield in the storehouse representing your share of JEWEL tokens of the block mined. **There will be ways in which to augment and increase your yield by in-game items that will provide you with increased JEWEL token rewards!**
+The gardener busies himself with tending to your plants \(this represents the countdown timer between blocks mined\) and once harvested, the gardener deposits your yield in the storehouse representing your share of JEWEL tokens of the block mined. **There will be ways to augment and increase your yield through in-game items that will provide you with increased JEWEL token rewards!**

 ![](https://dfk-hv.b-cdn.net/website-media/images/gardens.gif)

 ### Issuance Schedule
-**The issuance of Jewel as rewards for staking LP tokens in the Garden is scheduled to change during each consecutive period of time, which we refer to as an Epoch.
+**The issuance of JEWEL as rewards for staking LP tokens in the Garden is scheduled to change during each consecutive period of time, which we refer to as an Epoch.
 Each Epoch is 302,400 blocks on the Harmony Blockchain, and the length of each Epoch depends on the average block speed on Harmony.** Epochs were calculated to 302,400 blocks so that each Epoch would equal one week assuming a speed of 2 seconds per block on the Harmony Blockchain.
 However, if block speeds are longer than 2 seconds per block on average, an Epoch will last longer than a week, and inversely, if block speeds are less than 2 seconds per block on average, then an Epoch would last less than one week.

 * **Block 16,350,367 (Epoch 1):** 256x multiplier = 256 JEWEL/block = 7,680 JEWEL/minute
 * **Block 16,652,767 (Epoch 2):** 128x multiplier = 128 JEWEL/block = 3,840 JEWEL/minute